davidjbng/vite-plugin-pdf-preview/README.md

 # vite-plugin-pdf-preview

-Preview any web page as a PDF
+Preview web pages as PDF using any framework or just plain HTML – powered by Vite and Puppeteer

 ## Getting Started